 Jacquelyn Grant

-Rev. Dr. Jacquelyn Grant is one of the founders of Womanist Theology who created the Center for Black Women in Church and Society at the Interdenominational Theological Center.
+Rev. Dr. Jacquelyn Grant is one of the founders of Womanist Theology, and she created the Center for Black Women in Church and Society at the Interdenominational Theological Center in 1981.

 Born: December 19, 1948